OpenDMA/opendma-spec/OpenDMA-Spec.md

 1. The restrictions of the `opendma:SuperClass` property are defined in §8.
 2. The set of property info objects referenced by the `opendma:Properties` matches exactly the effective properties list (§10) of this class
 3. The value of the `opendma:SubClasses` property is exactly the set of valid class objects whose `opendma:SuperClass` property contains a reference to this class info object
-5. The values of `opendma:Aspects` are all valid aspect objects
+5. The values of `opendma:IncludedAspects` are all valid aspect objects

 > Conclusion:
-> The set of valid aspect objects of the `opendma:Aspects` property contain the set of the `opendma:Aspects` property of the class info object
+> The set of valid aspect objects of the `opendma:IncludedAspects` property contain the set of the `opendma:IncludedAspects` property of the class info object
 > referenced by `opendma:SuperClass`

 #### §8 Class hierarchy